Vacation tips from a Panama City Florida Photographer

 My tip: take a walk the beach at sunrise or sunset.
 It’s mostly empty and you can enjoy your coffee or a nightcap while strolling through one of nature’s most picturesque places!

-Thank you for reading!
-If you have any questions, or useful tips from your own experience, leave a comment below! – B
+Thank you so much for reading!
+I hope your visit to NWFL & Panama City Beaches is PHENOMENAL and the most relaxing time of your life.
+If you have any questions, or useful tips from your own vacation, experience, or time as a FL resident, leave a comment below!